AlexVCaron/mrHARDI/README.md

 ## Vagrant Installation

 The Vagrant VM allows for an easy installation of the whole stack of the project.
-It includes *singularity*, *nextflow* and a standalone version of *python 3* preloaded with the *mrHARDI* project.
+It includes *apptainer*, *nextflow* and a standalone version of *python 3* preloaded with the *mrHARDI* project.

 #### Requirements